MIMO FSO Systems in Hybrid Quantum Noise Environments: SKR Analysis with One- and Two-way CV-QKD Protocols: Introduction

 The rest of the paper is organized as follows.
-Section II describes the system model of the MIMO FSO CV-QKD system, detailing the channel model, presenting the analytical framework for the transmissivity of the channels, and the additive hybrid quantum noise model.
-The transmission and reception of the secret keys, along with the effect of the collective Gaussian attack by the eavesdropper, are described for the one-way and the two-way protocols in Section III.
-Considering the statistics of the hybrid quantum noise, Section IV derives the bounds on the mutual information between the transmitted and received states for the one-way and two-way protocols, which are utilized to derive closed-form and asymptotic expressions for the SKR for both protocols in Section V. The numerical results corroborating the analytical findings and showcasing the dependency of the system performance on the considered parameters are presented in Section VI.
+Section II presents the MIMO FSO CV-QKD system model, detailing the channel model, the analytical framework for channel transmissivity, and the additive hybrid quantum noise model.
+The transmission and reception of the secret keys, along with the effect of the collective Gaussian attack by the eavesdropper, are described for the one- and the two-way protocols in Section III.
+Capitalizing on the statistics of the hybrid quantum noise, Section IV proposes bounds on the mutual information between the transmitted and received states for both considered protocols, which are then utilized, in Section V, to derive closed-form and asymptotic expressions for the SKR performance.
+The numerical results corroborating the analytical findings and showcasing the dependency of the system performance on the considered parameters are presented in Section VI.
 Finally, Section VII presents the concluding remarks of the paper.